 You can find the original source (and methodology) in the calculators:

 - Household Income Percentile Calculator

-- Individual Income by Sex Percentile Calculator
+- Individual Incomes for Males and Females Percentile Calculator

 - Individual Income Percentile by Age Calculator